kamwro/storage-calculator/README.md

   - DB migrations + seed script
 - Frontend (React + Vite + Tailwind): `frontend/`
   - Screens for auth, item types, containers + items, and the calculator
-- Cargo Cargo (FastAPI + Strawberry GraphQL): `Cargo/`
+- External Cargo service (FastAPI + Strawberry GraphQL) - separate repository (https://github.com/kamwro/cargo-processor)
-  - Optional service to ingest/normalize raw data into item types and items
+  - Optional service to ingest/normalize raw data into item types and items; configure its URL and API key in the backend

 How pieces fit together

 - The frontend talks to the backend at `/api`.
 - The backend persists data in Postgres and exposes calculator logic.
-- Tools or backend (future) can call the Cargo service to normalize incoming data, then create item types/items via the backend API.
+- Tools or the backend (future) can call the external Cargo service to normalize incoming data, then create item types/items via the backend API.

 Quickstart (dev)

-1. Install prerequisites: Node 24.x, pnpm, Docker (for Postgres), Cargo 3.11+ (optional for the Cargo service).
+1. Install prerequisites: Node 24.x, pnpm, Docker (for Postgres).
+If you plan to run the external Cargo service locally, follow its repository instructions.
 2. Install deps: `pnpm install`
 3. Backend env: copy `backend/.env.example` → `backend/.env` and set DB\_\*, JWT_SECRET
 4. Start services: